Tesla raises goal in capital hunt and Musk doubles down

 DETROIT — Tesla is increasing the amount of money it will attempt to raise to as much as $2.7 billion.

-The Palo Alto, California, electric car and solar panel maker said Friday that it’s increasing the offer due to the response from Thursday’s announcement that it would try to raise $2.3 billion.
+The Palo Alto, California, electric car and solar panel maker said Friday that it’s raising the offer due to the positive response from Thursday’s announcement that it would try to raise $2.3 billion.

 Also, CEO Elon Musk more than doubled the amount of stock he would buy from $10 million, to $25 million.

-The offer was detailed in a filing Friday with U.S. securities regulators.
-It includes up to $1.84 billion in notes that pay 2 percent annual interest and convert to Tesla common stock in 2024.
-Also included are more than 3.5 million new shares.
+The offer was detailed in a filing Friday with the U.S. Securities and Exchange Commission.
+It includes up to $1.84 billion in notes that pay 2% annual interest and convert to Tesla common stock in 2024.
+Also included are more than 3.5 million new shares worth as much as $866 million.

 The new numbers include underwriting brokers exercising their full options to buy additional notes and shares.